 In order to provide consistent training statewide, the Volunteer training manual will be furnished by the Office to the ROCs, as needed.
 Additional materials developed by the ROCs will be pre-approved by the Ombudsman.
+Note: Once the background check has come back clear, a new volunteer can complete a shadowing visit before starting designation training to see if they think ombudsman work is a fit for them.

-- A. Level I Training: A designated ROC will teach the 16 hour initial training curriculum which includes 4 parts: - 1.
+- A. Designation Training: A designated ROC or State Office will teach the initial training curriculum which includes four (4) parts and other ACL training standards. - 1.
 Overview of the Long-Term Care Ombudsman program; - 2.
 The Aging Process; - 3.
 Resident Rights; and - 4.
-LTC Community Visits and Case Resolution. - B. Level 1 Mentoring (Shadowing) after completion of the classroom curriculum, eight (8) hours of field training (shadowing) will be completed by the volunteer under the supervision of the ROC responsible for the LTC community to which the volunteer has been assigned.
+LTC Community Visits and Case Resolution. - B. Mentoring (Shadowing), 10 hours of field training (shadowing) will be completed by the volunteer under the supervision of the ROC responsible for the LTC community to which the volunteer has been assigned.
 The final visit will be led by the volunteer to demonstrate competence of Program skills.
+The ROC or volunteer may request additional visits be completed.
+Note: Some shadowing hours can be completed with a seasoned volunteer, but at least two (2) hours need to be completed with a ROC.

-The ROC or volunteer may request additional visits be completed. - C. Volunteer training will include the process for Volunteer reporting and additional information as needed. - D. Volunteers will be expected to complete Level 2 training after certification and before six (6) months have elapsed after start date or as feasible when training is offered.
+- C. Mentor training will include the process for volunteer documentation and additional information as needed. - D. Volunteers will be expected to complete designation training and shadowing within six (6) months of hire.

-305.3 Continuing Education for Representatives of the Office

-305.3(a) Continuing Education Training for ROCs and State Office Staff
+305.3 Continuing Education for Representatives of the Office 305.3(a) Continuing Education Training for ROCs and State Office Staff

-- A. All ROCs will participate in at least 12 hours annually of continuing education.
-Continuing education for ROCs will be provided by the Ombudsman and Office staff including: - 1. regular conference calls scheduled by the Ombudsman; and - 2. two (2) face-to-face meetings scheduled by the Ombudsman with all staff annually. - 3.
+- A. All ROCs will participate in at least 18 hours annually of continuing education.
+Continuing education for ROCs will be provided by the Ombudsman Office or other Office approved sources including: - 1.
+Regular conference calls scheduled by the Ombudsman; and - 2.
+Two (2) face-to-face meetings scheduled by the Ombudsman with all staff annually. - 3.
 A third face-to-face continuing education opportunity will occur in years when there is a volunteer training conference.
-ROC continuing education training will be added to the volunteer training conference. - B. Time sensitive and immediate continuing education information will be provided by the Office via electronic updates, as needed.
+ROC continuing education training will be added to the volunteer training conference. - 4.
+Web-based training provided by NORC, Consumer Voice, NCLER, NCEA, or other Office approved sources. - B. Time sensitive and immediate continuing education information will be provided by the Office via electronic updates, as needed.

-305.3 (b) Continuing Education for Volunteers
+305.3(b) Continuing Education for Volunteers

-- A. Volunteers will participate in at least eight (8) hours continuing education trainings annually provided by a ROC.
-The Ombudsman will determine material for all or part of the continuing education trainings in order to provide consistent statewide education. - B. Continuing education materials will be furnished by the Office.
+A. Volunteers will participate in at least 18 hours continuing education trainings annually provided by a ROC or the Office.
+The Ombudsman will determine

+- material for all or part of the continuing education trainings in order to provide consistent statewide education. - B. Continuing education materials will be furnished by the Office.
 Additional LOE created materials must be pre-approved by the Ombudsman. - C. Continuing education opportunities may be provided by face-to-face meetings, referral to electronic informational material, or volunteer conferences. - D. Continuing education topics may include (but are not limited to) nursing home laws and regulations, possible referral agencies, and networks.